Wakura Onsen, Japan: What to pack, what to wear, and when to go [2022]

 June

-If you vacation in Wakura Onsen during June, you might find that it is warm.
+If you visit Wakura Onsen during June, you might notice that it is warm.
 Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the high 50s F (mid 10s C).
 Humidity is generally between 80 and 90% during the day.

 What to wear/what to pack: